Minimum Funding Policy

 Eligibility:

 - Students with unsatisfactory progress become ineligible for award funding.
-Students will regain eligibility when improvement required or satisfactory status is reported in the required six month interim progress report or a subsequent annual progress report (see UBC Okanagan Academic Calendar for a definition of satisfactory progress).
+Students will regain eligibility when improvement required or satisfactory status is reported in the required six month interim progress report or a subsequent annual progress report (see the College of Graduate Studies Policy Manual for definitions of progress ratings).

 Applicable Funding Sources: